ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 You can also specify a virtual data center name that meets the following requirements:
 * Maximum length is 128 characters.
 * Only alphanumeric, dash (-), and underscore (_) characters are allowed.

+### Resource group
+{: #shared_ordering-resource-group}

+Use resource groups to organize the resources in your account for access control and billing purposes.
+The default resource group in your account is selected by default.
+You can also select another resource group according to your needs.
+The resource group that you select cannot be changed after the instance is created.

+If **No resource group available** is displayed in this field, you currently do not have the permission to add the instance to any resource group in this account.
+Contact the account owner to be assigned an Editor or Administrator role on a resource group in the account.
+For more information, see [IAM access](/docs/iam?topic=iam-userroles#platformroles).

 ### Data center location
 {: #shared_ordering-dc}